movementkitchen/website/src/pages/about/index.md

 ### My Approach

-*The Core rePower method* evolved through 12 years of my work with movement and rehabilitation, mostly focused on people with weakened core and intra-abdominal pressure management issues (diastasis recti, hernias, pelvic organ prolapse, lower back pain) and my own long and painful journey of healing from a severe abdominal separation and chronic low back pain.
+*The Core rePower method* evolved through 12 years of my work with movement and rehabilitation, mostly focused on people with weakened core and intra-abdominal pressure management issues (diastasis recti, hernias, pelvic organ prolapse, back pain) and my own long and painful journey of healing from a severe abdominal separation and chronic low back pain.

 Many people who would come to see me had found themselves bouncing back and forth between physiotherapy and the gym – getting the all-clear from the physio and going back to training just to get injured and back to physiotherapy, again and again.
 This is why I developed an approach that seemlesly connects rehabilitation and strength and conditioning training.